Good CAT Score: 2025 Requirements by Job Level

 • Senior/technical roles: 35+ points

-Can I retake the CCAT to improve my score?
+Can I retake the CAT to improve my score?

 Most companies allow retaking after 6-12 months, but policies vary.
 Some positions may allow earlier retakes.